WICG/attribution-reporting-api/AGGREGATE.md

 In order to limit abuse of the protections above, there will be a maximum limit of 20 aggregatable reports per source.

-### Optional: avoid report delay with the trigger context ID
+### Optional: avoid report delay with trigger context ID

 Trigger registration will accept an optional string field `trigger_context_id`, a high-entropy ID which represents the data associated with the trigger.